The Lies We Tell Ourselves to Stay (When Self-Deception Is Survival)

 We tell these lies because the truth threatens our stability.
 Because naming what’s actually happening would force decisions we’re not ready to make.
 Because admitting the relationship is harmful means confronting the possibility that we might need to leave and leaving feels more dangerous than staying.

-These aren't character flaws.
-These are adaptive responses, shaped by attachment wounds, trauma histories, and survival.
+We tell these lies because we learned early that our needs were negotiable.
+That love required endurance.
+That speaking up led to abandonment or punishment.
+That being “good” meant not causing problems.
+These aren’t character flaws.
+They are adaptive responses, shaped by attachment wounds, trauma histories, and survival.
 Your mind is trying to protect you the only way it knows how by keeping you from seeing too much, too fast.

 But protection that once kept you safe can eventually become a cage.
 And at some point, the cost of not seeing becomes higher than the cost of looking directly at what you’ve been avoiding.